CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-04.md

     ![](../media/Lab-04/iceberg-test.png)

- 1. Choose the warehouse as **HOL_WH**.
+ 1. In the workspace, at the top right corner, choose **Account admin** and select warehouse as **HOL-WH**.

       ![](../media/Lab-04/HOL-WH.png)

 1. Copy this query into Snowflake and fill in the parameters with the collected information.

       - Replace `FabricWorkspaceName` with snowflakefabric-<inject key="DeploymentID" enableCopy="false"/>.